-- This Knol is part of the Learning Greek for Dummies collection.
+- This Knol is part of the Learning Greek for Beginners collection.

 - Learning Greek Tip: Use the daily Harmonia Philosophica Philosophy Wires to learn Greek!
 Each Philosophy Wire is written in both English and Greek (with the specific goal to convey the same exactly meaning), so by reading both you can have some very good learning guides on Greek language!!!
 Contact me for any help you might need!

 In Lesson 2 we will keep using the same model we used in Lesson 1.
 We will see a new dialogue and attempt to analyze it.
 The main goal is to learn how some verbs are used in various persons.
 Please do not forget to ask anything you want, either via email or via comments in this page.

 This dialogue is a little more complicated than the previous one.
 The theme is about philosophy.
 The first speaker is Socrates and the second is one of his students.
 They talk about ethics.
 Socrates attempts to show that human can do good if he knows himself, while his student is an advocate of the idea that humans are inherently bad and will do anything to get what they want.
 [In brackets one can read the way the Greek words are pronounced, with Latin characters].

 – Δηλαδή Σωκράτη πιστεύεις στον άνθρωπο; [Diladi Sokrati pisteveis ston anthropo?]